Michaeldg94/Numerical_methods/README.md

   Contains results under public subsidies to projects.

 Each scenario folder has:
-- `Tables/` — CSV, Excel, or LaTeX tables summarizing results.
+- `Tables/` — `Excel` files summarizing results.
-- `Figures/` — Graphical outputs such as supply/demand curves, welfare charts, etc.
+- `Figures/` — Graphical outputs such as supply curves, prices, quantities and welfare equilibria.

 ## 🔖 Notes